brave-experiments/DiStefano/README.md

 ## Build and Run

-For the requirements and explanation of this code see the inside READMEs, specially, [this](https://github.com/brave-experiments/DiStefano/blob/main/src/README.md)).
+For the requirements and explanation of this code see the inside READMEs, specially, [this](https://github.com/brave-experiments/DiStefano/blob/main/src/README.md) one.

 ## Citation